jbsmith7741/uri/README.md

 ## example 1

-If we have the uri "http://example.com/path/to/page?name=ferret&color=purple" we can unmarshal this to a predefined struct as follows
+If we have the uri "http://example.com/path/to/page?name=ferret&color=purple" we can unmarshal this to a predefined struct as follows:

 ``` go
 type Example struct {